pierrick-marie/simple-js-gallery/README.md

-Simple JavaScript Image Gallery - Under development!
+Simple JavaScript Image Gallery
 ==================================

-This is a very simple, lightweight and standalone image gallery developed in JavaScript with JQuery.
+This is a very simple, lightweight and standalone image gallery developed in JavaScript with JQuery and Scss.

 # Demonstration